afollestad/material-dialogs/README.md

 ### Stacked Buttons

-If the action text is too long, it will stack the buttons as also seen on Google's Material design guidelines.
+If you have multiple buttons that together are too wide to fit on one line, the dialog will stack the buttons to be vertically orientated.

 ```java
 new MaterialDialog.Builder(this)